1924 Los Angeles pneumonic plague outbreak: Background

-During the 1920s, thousands of Mexicans crossed the border to work on large plantations that thrived on "cheap, compliant labor."
-The large plantation owners supported open immigration, because Mexicans were thought of as "docile and backward."
+During the 1920s, thousands of Mexicans crossed the border to work on large plantations that thrived on "cheap, compliant labor".
+The large plantation owners supported open immigration, because Mexicans were thought of as "docile and backward".
 However, immigrants faced a backlash from labor unions which supported increased border security and often expressed racists tendencies towards Hispanic immigrants due to the belief that cheap labor on plantations would favor immigrants instead of American workers.
 In addition, Hispanics also had to face the stereotype of spreading crime and disease, and some worried that they refused to assimilate into white America.
 As a consequence, Hispanics were often "physically isolated from the white" communities of Los Angeles.
 At the time, roughly 19% of Los Angeles residents were foreign born, 22,000 of which were Mexican.

 At the time, Los Angeles, being the largest city on the West Coast and the fifth-largest in the country, was growing on an economy primarily reliant on its flourishing tourism industry, a "land boom," and a new harbor.
 An ideal climate allowed its population to explode in the early 20th century: it grew by 80.66% between 1910 and 1920 and by 114.69% between 1920 and 1930.

 Mexicans in Los Angeles mostly settled in Eastern Los Angeles and unincorporated territory of Los Angeles County, primarily in two neighborhoods – known by white residents as ghettos – Belvedere and the Macy Street District.
 In the Macy Street District, named for its southern boundary of Macy Street (now Cesar Chavez Avenue), roughly 3,000 residents were surrounded by the Los Angeles River, polluted by dead carcasses and brick, coal, gas and meatpacking plants.
+It was a more rural feeling area where chickens and other farm animals ran free.
 The rat population also thrived on the prevalence of horse and mule yards.
 Residents were crammed into one-fifth of a square mile, living in cramped residences with high rent despite low-quality living conditions.
 Residents often had to travel through someone's else's apartment to get to their own room.
 Despite often illegal living conditions, no investigations into the Macy District's living conditions was ever held, and the only four paved roads into the District were never inspected by the Department of Streets and Sanitation.
+Many papers rarely bothered to report on the area and when they did it was to describe crime or recount comical tales of citizens chasing chickens around Clara Street.